-:: Passport valid for six months on exit
+:: Valid passport for six months upon exit

 :: One recent passport photograph

 Please fix the photograph to the application form with a paper clip.
 The embassy may reject your visa application if you use staples or glue.

 :: One completed and signed application form